piyush-tech26/regime-shift/README.md

 For portfolio optimization — inherently convex due to quadratic variance terms — CVXPY is the industry-standard choice used by academic researchers and quant funds alike.

 ---

+## Limitations section

+### Seed Sensitivity
+Individual HMM seeds produce Sharpe ratios ranging from 0.540 to 0.863, demonstrating meaningful sensitivity to random initialization.
+This is a known limitation of Gaussian HMMs trained on financial data with limited regime samples.
+Some individual walk-forward windows show degenerate solutions (e.g., an entire test year labeled as a single regime).
+The reported mean across seeds honestly averages both successful and unsuccessful runs.

+### Strategy Realism
+The mean Sharpe of 0.725 is competitive with 60/40 but does not decisively beat passive SPY exposure during 2012-2026.
+This reflects a genuine limitation of tactical allocation strategies — they typically sacrifice absolute returns for downside protection, which is more valuable in bear markets than the bull-dominated backtest period.

+### Future Improvements
+- K-means initialization to reduce seed variance
+- Portfolio-level ensemble (average allocations across seeds)
+- Additional features (realized volatility, credit spreads, term structure)
+- Rule-based seed quality filtering